krestfield/docs/certdog/keystores.md

 * Azure Key Vault
   * A Key Vault in Azure can be used.
 Note: Certdog enforces HSM protection for keys and this is only supported on the Premium pricing tier
 * Google KMS
   * A key ring in Google Cloud may be used for key storage.
-Again, certdog enforces HSM protection for these keys
+Again, Certdog enforces HSM protection for these keys

 ## Obtaining Credentials and Settings

-Before you create a Key Store the required credentials must be obtained.
+Before you create a Key Store, the required credentials must be obtained.
 These are dependant on what type of key store is being used
 <br><br>

 ### Software